Death of a tax agent

 What happens after you notify

-When we receive advice about the death of a tax practitioner, we will:
+When we receive advice about the death of a tax agent, we will:

-- write to the executor of the estate advising the date when the registration of the tax practitioner will cease, which is usually 60 days after the date of our written notice to the executor
+- write to the executor of the estate advising the date when the tax agent's registration will cease, which is usually 60 days after the date of our written notice to the executor

-- terminate the tax practitioner’s registration on the advised date
+- terminate the tax agent’s registration on the advised date

-- notify the Australian Taxation Office (ATO) and the Australian Securities and Investments Commission (in the case of registered tax (financial) advisers) of the date and reason of termination
+- notify the Australian Taxation Office (ATO) of the date that the registration will cease and the reason for termination

-- publish the notice of cessation of the tax practitioner’s registration in the Government Notices Gazette
+- publish the notice of cessation of the tax agent’s registration in the Government Notices Gazette

-- record the termination of the tax practitioner’s registration on the TPB Register which will remain for a period of 12 months from the date the registration ceases.
+- record the termination of the tax agent’s registration on the TPB Register which will remain for a period of 12 months from the date the registration ceases.

 Access to ATO online services

-Once we notify the ATO of the date and reason of termination, the ATO will close the tax or BAS agent’s access to its electronic interface systems including practitioner lodgment service (PLS), electronic lodgment service (ELS) and the Tax Agent Portal or BAS Agent Portal.
+Once we notify the ATO of the date and reason for termination, the ATO will close the tax agent’s access to its electronic interface systems including the practitioner lodgment service (PLS) and Online services for agents.

 Enquiries relating to ATO systems, including matters relating to client lists, should be directed to the ATO.
 Visit www.ato.gov.au

-If you need any further information or assistance please send an email to enquirymanagement [at] tpb.gov.au or contact us on 1300 362 829 during business hours.
+If you need any further information or assistance please contact us.